 Storage

 The cookies should be stored in an airtight container in the refrigerator.
-The cookies will keep for 3-4 days when properly stored.
+The cookies will keep for 3-4 days when properly stored in the fridge.

 More red velvet recipes!